puppetlabs/puppet-docs/source/pe/3.7/r10k_yaml.md

 ##Connect r10k and Git

-R10k uses your existing Git repo's branches to create [directory environments]((direnv)).
+R10k uses your existing Git repo's branches to create [directory environments](direnv).
 (Directory environments allow you to designate a node or node group as a specific environment; for example, you could designate one node group as the development environment and another as the production environment.)
 As you update the code in your Git repo, r10k tracks the state of the repo to keep each environment updated.

 Each branch of a connected repository is cloned into a directory named after the branch.
-For instance, if you have a repo named project1 with branches named "production", "test", and "development", r10k will clone the production branch into a production directory, the test branch into a test directory, and the development branch into a development directory.
+For instance, if you have a repo named "myenvironments" with branches named "production", "test", and "development", r10k will clone the production branch into a production directory, the test branch into a test directory, and the development branch into a development directory.

->**Warning:** When you connect a Git repo to r10k, r10k will create the directory and **erase** anything that was there before.
+>**Warning:** When you connect a Git repo to r10k, r10k will create the directories in the repository and **erase** anything that was there before.
 If you already have directory environments set up, you must read ["Previous Directory Environment Configurations"](#previous-directory-environment-configurations) before you proceed.

+###Edit r10k.yaml

+To connect r10k and Git, you'll edit your r10k.yaml in etc/puppetlabs/r10k/.
 In order to run successfully, r10k will need to be able to authenticate with each repo.
 (Most Git systems support authentication with SSH.)

-###Edit r10k.yaml

-You can entirely configure r10k through the r10k.yaml in etc/puppetlabs/r10k/.

 At a minimum, you must specify `cachedir` (the location for storing cached Git repos) and `sources` (the list of Git repos to use).
 You can use these keys to specify the path where you expect to find either the cache of your Git repo(s) or the directories of the environments being created from your repo's branches.